A gift for Benjamin Clementine.

-I made a portrait of the accordionist Martynas Levickis from real accordions and its parts.
+I made a portrait of the accordionist Martynas Levickis from real accordions and their parts.

-Accordion has about twenty thousands parts inside, so I decided to create the portrait from these parts.
-We took apart two old accordions into the most possible minuteness.
+An accordion has about twenty thousands parts inside, so I decided to create the portrait from them.
+We disassembled two old accordions into the smallest possible parts.

-It was a nice way to give a new life to old instruments as an art project.
-I took about four hours.
+It was a nice way to give new life to old instruments in an art project.
+It took about four hours.

 Accordion installations for accordion week in Vilnius

-Sometimes when Emilija Vinzanovaite and I get tired of art installations, we make this: tasty and giant food arts, which should be eaten!
-The first one is a four meters long perspective (you can see this only from one angle) artwork with Einstein’s face.
-We worked for five hours to make it happen.
-It was made from different deserts like canelles, chocolate, muffins, strawberries, grapes, macaroons… It was really hard not to eat everything while working.
+Sometimes when Emilija Vinzanovaite and I get tired of art installations, we make tasty and giant food art, which which is meant to be eaten!
+The first one is a four meter long perspective artwork (meaning you can see it only from one angle) with Einstein’s face.
+We worked for five hours on this one.
+It was made from different desserts such as cannelés, chocolate, muffins, strawberries, grapes, macaroons… And we had to control ourselves not to eat while working.

-The second one is the most famous Lithuanian artist and compositor M.K.
+The second one is the Lithuanian painter and composer M.K.
 Ciurlionis.
-We made his portrait from chocolate desserts like muffins, cakes, cookies, doughnuts, and some berries.
-It’s a little bit smaller than the first artwork and we made this in a few hours.
-We used the same technique – you can see the face only from one angle, but there’s no difference, you can eat it from all sides.
+We made his portrait from chocolate desserts such as muffins, cakes, cookies, doughnuts and some berries.
+It’s a bit smaller than Einstein and took us a few hours.
+We used the same technique – you can see the face only from one angle, but nevertheless you can eat it from all sides.

-A prospective composition of fruits hanging in the air.
-Nowadays honeybees are faced with a bunch of factors threatening survival of these honey-producing insects.
-For example, various pests, pathogens, toxic chemicals (pesticides), loss of habitats and varroa mites (Varroa destructor).
-All these factors lead to fatal mass bee colony collapse (so called "colony collapse disorder").
-Bees are responsible for pollination of one third of plants used for human food.
-The fruits used for the installation are just a small part of food diversity that humanity loses if bees disappear.
+A perspective composition of fruits hanging in the air.
+Today, honeybees are faced with many hostile factors threatening the survival of these honey-producing insects.
+For example, various pests such as varroa mites, pathogens, chemicals, pesticides and the loss of their natural habitats.
+All of these factors have been leading to mass bee fatality and so-called "colony collapse disorder".
+Bees are responsible for the pollination of one third of all plants used for human consumption.
+The fruits that were used for this installation are just a small fraction of the diverse foods that humanity would lose if bees ceased to exist.

-“Untranslatable Words” is a project illustrating words of several languages which are impossible to translate.
-The initiator of the project is European Commission representation in Lithuania.
+“Untranslatable Words” is a project illustrating words from several languages which are impossible to translate.
+Initiator of the project was European Commission’s representation in Lithuania.

-Sobremesa is the Spanish word that refers to the time spent after lunch or dinner socializing with the people you shared the meal with.
-Meals are a very important part of the Spanish culture, and the Spanish people value the time spent relaxing and chatting after finishing eating.
+Sobremesa is a Spanish word that refers to the time spent after lunch or dinner socializing with the people you shared the meal with.
+Meals are a very important part of Spanish culture, and the Spaniards value the time spent relaxing and chatting after they finishing eating.
 The Catalan equivalent is sobretaula.

-Litost - Czech — Milan Kundera, author of The Unbearable Lightness of Being, remarked that, “As for the meaning of this word, I have looked in vain in other languages for an equivalent, though I find it difficult to imagine how anyone can understand the human soul without it.”
-The closest definition is a state of agony and torment created by the sudden sight of one’s own misery.
+Litost (Czech).
+Milan Kundera, author of The Unbearable Lightness of Being, remarked that, “As for the meaning of this word, I have looked in vain in other languages for an equivalent, though I find it difficult to imagine how anyone can understand the human soul without it.”
+The closest definition is a state of agony and torment created by the sudden realization of one’s own misery.

 Pålegg (Norwegian): Anything and everything you can put on a slice of bread.

 Verschlimmbessern (German): To accidentally make something worse in the process of attempting to mend or improve it.
-Multiple applications around computers, cake baking and relationships.
+Multiple applications regarding computers, cake baking and relationships.

-Gattara – The Italian untranslatable word describes a woman, often old and lonely, who devotes herself to stray cats.
+Gattara (Italian): This untranslatable word describes a woman, often old and lonely, who devotes herself to stray cats.
 The Simpsons have this character too, known as the Crazy Cat Lady.

-Házisárkány – The Hungarian untranslatable word would be literally translated as “home-dragon”.
-This derogatory term actually designates an impatient or ill-natured spouse.
+Házisárkány (Hungarian): This untranslatable word would be literally translated as “home-dragon”.
+The derogatory term actually designates an impatient or ill-natured spouse.

-A project to raise awareness of recycling.
-The participants had stored their garbage for several weeks, and later had their portraits created from the waste.
-The initiator of the project is Žalias taškas.
+A project to raise public awareness of recycling.
+The participants retained their garbage for several weeks, and then had their portraits created from their waste.
+The project was initiated by Zalias taskas (“Green dot”).

-For a bread factory opening I was asked to do the artwork from the real bread.
-After few months of brainstorming I decide to do something new for me – a giant toasted bread artwork.
-The idea was to recreate Vilnius (Lithuania) city fragment.
-It was the easiest part.
-And I didn’t know how difficult it would be (insert many days for a bread drying and counting every slice).
+For the opening of a new bread factory, I was asked to create an installation from bread.
+After a few months of brainstorming I decided to do something new – a gigantic toast installation.
+The idea was to render a view of the city of Vilnius.
+That was the easiest part.
+Unfortunately, I didn’t realize ahead of time how difficult this would actually be (insert many days for drying bread and counting every slice).